Cgyc20/SRCM_KPP/README.md

 # 🧪 Hybrid SRCM Simulation of FKPP Dynamics

-This project simulates the **FKPP (Fisher–Kolmogorov–Petrovsky–Piskunov)** reaction-diffusion equation using a **Hybrid Spatial Regime Conversion Method (SRCM)** designed and developed by me (Charlie Cameron) for my PhD project, this leans on the work of Kyanston and Yates in the Regime conversion method.
+This project simulates the **FKPP (Fisher–Kolmogorov–Petrovsky–Piskunov)** reaction-diffusion equation using a **Hybrid Spatial Regime Conversion Method (SRCM)** designed and developed for my PhD project, this leans on the work of Kyanston and Yates in the Regime conversion method.
 This system dynamically switches between a **Stochastic Simulation Algorithm (SSA)** and a **deterministic PDE solver**, depending on local particle concentrations — ensuring efficiency **without sacrificing stochastic accuracy**.

 This is designed in such a way that at the front of the wave we aim to apply the SSA while behind the wave we will apply the PDE approximation of the mean-field model.